With no early voting, Mississippi could see longest lines as voters decide on flag, marijuana

-MEMPHIS, Ten. — Mississippi could have the longest lines of any Mid-South state on Election Day due to the absence of early voting.
+MEMPHIS, Tenn. — Mississippi could have the longest lines of any Mid-South state on Election Day due to the absence of early voting.

 Back in June, Mississippi lawmakers retired the last state flag.
 About 3,000 designs came in to replace it, but a state commission settled on the one appearing on the ballot Tuesday which features a magnolia bloom and the words “In God We Trust.”